Approaches to Mathematics

 This underpins the children’s learning and supports their learning in years 5 and 6, with applying their knowledge of the multiplication and division facts into more complex areas, e.g. multiples, factors, prime numbers, formal multiplication and division, a range of different types of problems.

-In class, within units of work, there are three stages: practice, consolidation and varied fluency; reasoning and greater depth.
-Practice, consolidation and varied fluency focuses on the skills element where the learning and tasks follow a structured approach using concrete resources to begin to understand the concept.
+In class, within units of work, there are three stages: Fluency; Reasoning and Problem solving.
+Fluency focuses on the skills element where the learning and tasks follow a structured approach using concrete resources to begin to understand the concept.
 Within this stage, children are then exposed to variations in how the concept is presented and can begin to use more pictorial representations.
-Once children have a secure understanding of the skill, they progress to reasoning and greater depth tasks which demonstrate a more abstract approach.
-These tasks are varied and a variety of resources are used to provide opportunities for children to apply their understanding in different contexts, often linking to different areas of maths.
-At this stage, children are said to have ‘mastered’ the concept.
+Once children have a secure understanding of the skill, they progress to reasoning and problem solving tasks which demonstrate a more abstract approach.
+These tasks are varied and a variety of resources are used to provide opportunities for children to apply their understanding through multi-step problems, link to different areas of maths (cross domain), open-ended investigations and both routine and non-routine problems.

-As the National Curriculum aims to develop children's understanding of mathematics, being able to reason, apply skills and problem solve is at the heart of our mathematics curriculum, with opportunities for all children to succeed and excel.
+As the National Curriculum aims to develop children's understanding of mathematics, being able to reason, apply skills and problem solve is at the heart of our mathematics curriculum, with opportunities for all children to succeed and excel, in order to achieve their full potential.